Utena - Anthy and Utena in the Apocalypse Saga

 Anthy holding pieces of the broken teacup, episode 26.
 Anthy reflected in her teacup, episode 11.

 In episode 27, Anthy speaks first at bedtime.
 She asks if Utena believes in reincarnation.
 Anthy is thinking that Utena may be the reincarnation of Dios.
 Utena is unsure.
 Then Anthy talks about elephants leaving the herd before they die.
 Anthy seems to have a strong interest in elephants, yet here she is with Utena.
-Anthy may still be thinking of Dios, but Dios did not withdraw from the world before turning into Akio—Anthy pulled him away.
+Anthy may still be thinking of Dios, but in the origin myth Dios did not withdraw from the world before turning into Akio—Anthy pulled him away.
 In any case, Utena has no way of understanding it, and can only relate it to her own experience: Maybe it is because they don’t want their children to be sad.
 Utena acts cheerful and outgoing, but continually reminds us that she is sad and lonely; her cheerfulness is a coping mechanism.
 Anthy mentions passing on thoughts and feelings parent to child for eternity—that is what Akio does, he passes on his false worldview to generation after generation, and Anthy accepts his worldview (at least much of it).
 Utena is able to see it as similar to reincarnation.
 Meanwhile, the background song goes on about the timeless world of lovers—children who become parents.

 Anthy is consciously or unconsciously warning Utena: Akio will isolate her from the herd—from her friends, including Anthy—and then Utena will die.
 Anthy warns her more explicitly in episode 37.